The Book of 1 John

 2. And the life was revealed, and we have perceived, and testify, and report to you the life of ages which was existing with the Father and was revealed to us.

-3. What we have perceived, and we have heard, we also report to you so you might also have fellowship with us; and also our fellowship is with the Father and His Son, Jesus the Anointed.
+3. What we have perceived and we have heard, we also report to you so you might also have fellowship with us; and also our fellowship is with the Father and with His Son, Jesus the Anointed.

-4. And we write these things so our joy might have been made complete.
+4. And we write these things so our joy might be *made complete.

 5. And this is the message that we have heard from Him and declare to you; that God is light, and in Him there is absolutely no1“there is absolutely no” is more literally “not is none”, using a double negative to add emphasis.
 Since English double negatives cancel each other out instead of adding emphasis, the word ‘absolutely’ was used to keep the emphatic sense of the Greek. darkness.